 Making The Cuts For The Perfect Wood Church Steeple

 One board is all you need to create this wood church.
-You can use any size board that you have but the width determines how big your church will be.
+You can use any size board you have, but the width determines how big your church will be.

 - Find your center on your board.